ncase/anxiety/scenes/act3.md

 h: Duh!
 That's why they're called *negative!*

-h: So the only good negative emotion...

-h: Is a *dead* negative emotion.

 b: human... please...

 h: A while back, I said: “I just want to be free from all this pain.”